The Biggest Cultural Event the Year You Were Born

 The infamous Tonya Harding–Nancy Kerrigan figure skating scandal is one that will go down in history.
 In 1994, Olympic hopeful Kerrigan was attacked and injured by a mysterious suspect.
 Six months after the attack, her rival, Harding, was stripped of her 1994 national championship by the U.S. Figure Skating Association and banned from the organization, as they claimed that Harding had prior knowledge and had possibly even helped to initiate the attack.
 The decision was one that shocked both the skating community and Americans at large, who watched intently as the scandal unfolded.

 1995: O.J.
 Simpson is found not guilty.

 Following the year-long media storm surrounding the O.J.
-Simpson trial, the jury finally made their decision regarding the former football star’s murder charges on October 3, 1995: not guilty.
+Simpson trial, the jury finally made its decision regarding the former football star's murder charges on October 3, 1995: not guilty.
 Despite evidence that Simpson had murdered his estranged wife, Nicole Brown Simpson, and waiter Ronald Goldman, the courts found the superstar athlete innocent.
-It was a verdict that shocked people all over the globe and inspired Simpson’s controversially named book about the events, If I Did It.
+It was a verdict that shocked people all over the globe and inspired Simpson's controversially named book about the events, If I Did It.

 1996: Dolly the Sheep is cloned.